gitCarrot/gitCarrot.github.io/projects/Scalable-Social-Media-Platform.md

 Core Features
 The platform offers a range of social media functionalities, including:

- - 2.1.
+ ## - 2.1.
 Post Creation, Editing, and Deletion: Users can create, edit, and delete their own posts.
+(Progressing)
  - 2.2.
 Feed Display: A feed system that displays the latest posts from users in a user's network.
  - 2.3.
 Likes, Comments, and Notifications: Users can interact with posts by liking and commenting, and receive notifications for these actions.